 POL 361 American Public Policy (3) Process at national level, using currently significant policies as case studies.
-Offered periodically.
+Spring semester, even years.
 Prerequisite: POL 151 or consent of instructor.
-Alternate years.

 POL 421 Senior Seminar (3) A review of academic political science, focusing on its relevance to the student as a Christian, as a professional, and as a citizen.
 Required of political science majors.
-Spring semester.
+Offered periodically.
 Prerequisite: senior standing.

-POL 199, 491, 493, 494, 495, 499 (See page 13)
+POL 199, 491, 493, 494, 495, 499 (See page 14)